jmsuarez1997/stock-analysis/README.md

 2) Formatted the table for the *All Stocks Analysis Worksheet*
 3) Initialized an array of all tickers
 4) Prepared for the analysis of tickers
-    - Activated the correct worksheet with the stock data
+a) Activated the correct worksheet with the stock data
-    - Found the number of rows to loop over
+b) Found the number of rows to loop over
 5) *Where updated code starts to change:*
     - Created a ticket index